Emam96/data-structures-and-algorithms-401/linked-list/README.md

 ## API

-**insert** :  Adds a new node with that value to the head of the list with an O(1) Time performance.
+**insert** :  Adds a new node with that value to the head of the list with an O(1) Time performance space will be also O(1) as it will take one parametere each run.

-**includes** : Indicates whether that value exists as a Node’s value somewhere within the list.
+**includes** : Indicates whether that value exists as a Node’s value somewhere within the list so the time performance will be O(n) the space depends on the number of nodes so it will be O(n).

-**toString** : Returns: a string representing all the values in the Linked List, formatted as:
+**toString** : Returns: a string representing all the values in the Linked List so the time performance will be O(n), formatted as:
 `"{ a } -> { b } -> { c } -> NULL"`
+the number of nodes so it will be O(n).

 ## specifications and tasks